 STEM (Science, Technology, Engineering, and Mathematics) spaces do not currently exist.
-Meetings with the district are necessary to determine if the STEM curriculum could thrive in Oberlin.
+Meetings with the district would need to be had to determine if STEM curriculum could thrive in Oberlin.

-The furniture in the building is a hodgepodge of newer and older items.
+The furniture in the building is a Hodge podge of newer and older items.
 Most furniture does not lend itself to collaborative learning.
 Newer desks and chairs can be easily grouped together to form group learning environments.
-Most classrooms lack the newer technology of smart boards, projectors, and interactive TV's.
+Most classrooms lack the newer technology of smart boards, projectors and interactive TV's.